-XimpleWare alleges no other Ameriprise conduct which could support a claim of patent infringement.
-Under the open source license, XimpleWare's software was subject to certain restrictions on users who copy, distribute, and modify the software.
-But by XimpleWare's own factual allegations, Ameriprise did not do that; Ameriprise simply used the software it received from

-Versata.
-Even assuming that Ameriprise thus (unwittingly) used XimpleWare software, it was explicitly entitled to use XimpleWare's open source program.
+XimpleWare alleges no Ameriprise conduct-other than use-which could support a claim of patent infringement.
+XimpleWare has amended its Complaint to add allegations that there are thousands of Ameriprise financial advisors, many of whom are independent contractors rather than employees.1 That distinction is irrelevant.
+XimpleWare alleges that Versata modified and sold XimpleWare software, but it has not made and cannot make any such allegations against Ameriprise.
+Ameriprise did not sell infringing products; rather, it received allegedly infringing products from Versata and used them internally.
+Even assuming Ameriprise thus (unwittingly) used XimpleWare software, it was explicitly entitled to use XimpleWare's open source program.
 As a matter of law, as set forth by the Federal Circuit, this use does not constitute patent infringement.